-Temporary business licenses are required for sales during special events, for roadside sales, and some other cases.
-Door-to-door sales require completion of the temporary business license.
-In both cases, please submit a temporary business license application and payment to Debbie Kinsman at email@example.com or mail to Debbie Kinsman, City of Snoqualmie, PO Box 987, Snoqualmie, WA 98065.
+Temporary business licenses are required for sales during special events, for roadside sales, and for door-to-door sales.
+Please submit a temporary business license application and payment to City of Snoqualmie, Attn: Debbie Kinsman, PO Box 987, Snoqualmie, WA 98065.

 Business & Occupation Taxes

 The City of Snoqualmie requires filing and payment of Business & Occupation Taxes from all businesses that operate in, engage in, or practice any business in Snoqualmie City Limits.

 To file and pay for Business & Occupation taxes go to FileLocal.

 - 1st Quarter (January-March): Filing and payment due by April 30

 - 2nd Quarter (April-June): Filing and payment due by July 31

 - 3rd Quarter (July-September): Filing and payment due by October 31